iamNikitaBelous/Sphere_Normals_Transfer/README.md

 3. Run the [script](/Sphere_Normals_Transfer.py)!

 **Tree must have separated material for leaves!**

 **Tree must be only visible object in scene!**

-Don't have to deselect object's mesh
+Don't have to deselect object's mesh.

-Don't have to set specific active object
+Don't have to set specific active object.

-Tree may have other groups and modifiers
+Tree may have other groups and modifiers.

 ![View](https://github.com/iamNikitaBelous/Sphere_Normals_Transfer/assets/80423911/527f9dc5-7676-410d-aa9a-12a935128700)